yolabingo/wordpress-nginx/README.md

     fastcgi_pass php;
 }
 ```
-the web server will execute any .php file it encounters, which allows attackers to hide backdoor php files.
+in which web server will execute any .php file it encounters.
+Attackers who gain access will often hide backdoor php files in a site.